-Skin Disorders / Skin Cancer: Skin disorders and skin cancer may occur independently of scar revision surgery.
+Skin Disorders / Skin Cancer: Skin disorders and skin cancer may occur independently of Excision of Skin Lesion surgery.

-Long-Term Results- Subsequent alterations in scar appearance may occur as the result of aging, weight loss or gain, sun exposure, pregnancy, menopause, or other circumstances not related to scar revision surgery.
+Long-Term Results- Subsequent alterations in scar appearance may occur as the result of aging, weight loss or gain, sun exposure, pregnancy, menopause, or other circumstances not related to Excision of Skin Lesion surgery.